dylanfprice/angular-gm/README.md

 + [view commit](http://github.com/dylanfprice/angular-gm/commit/bdf6de3a1df8fc77ce9dd5f9e4daee6db58be37e) &bull; Switched documentation to docular.
 + [view commit](http://github.com/dylanfprice/angular-gm/commit/8cb84094fd77da8e71ccd31b2575911887086cff) &bull; Removed jsdoc.
 + [view commit](http://github.com/dylanfprice/angular-gm/commit/f5c79cfa370c8269a74009be84f73bb4961ab844) &bull; Script for pushing docs and builds to heroku.
++ [view commit](http://github.com/dylanfprice/angular-gm/commit/505a6c777fff2199f53f0b2a4a6e4d15d2471cc7) &bull; Need to trigger resize at end of gmMap so markers will be redrawn.

 ### v0.1.1
 + If you use the getMapPromise method of [angulargmContainer](http://dylanfprice.github.io/angular-gm/docs/module-angulargmContainer.html), you may want to make sure your configuration is in a [run](http://docs.angularjs.org/api/angular.Module#run) function.
 If you do configuration in a controller it will get re-run on the same map instance every time the controller is re-instantiated.